devikrishnar/osp-ocp-vm-migration/README.md

 * [Red Hat OpenShift Container Platform 4.10 Single Node Installation](https://docs.openshift.com/container-platform/4.10/installing/installing_sno/install-sno-installing-sno.html)
 * JumpBox server to connect to OpenStack and OpenShift platforms

-There are two networks associated with OpenStack - an internal private network of type Geneve (Network100) and an external physical network of type Flat (ExternalNet).
+The OpenStack environment has 2 networks that the VMs can connect to - an internal private network of type *Geneve* (Network100) and an external physical network of type *Flat* (ExternalNet).

 ![image info](./pictures/openstack-network.png)

 Both these networks have to be mapped to equivalent networks in the OpenShift cluster.
 Hence, there are two network interfaces enabled on the worker nodes of the OpenShift cluster.

 ## Prerequisites

 In the jumpbox, install -
  * [OpenStack command-line client](https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html)
  * [OpenShift CLI](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html)

-Login to both OpenStack and OpenShift via the command-line.
+Login to both OpenStack and OpenShift via the command-line from the jumpbox.

 ## Part 1 - Download the image of a running VM in OpenStack

+For creating an image of a running VM (instance) in OpenStack, a new volume containing the VM's runtime ephemeral storage changes has to be created, which is then converted into an image that is downloaded.
+The detailed steps for the same using the OpenStack services *nova, cinder, and glance* are listed below -

-List VMs (instances) in OpenStack.
+List VMs (instances) in OpenStack

 ```
 # nova list